Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Applications and Experiments

 However, note that the code computation for $H_{n}$ in \eqref{eq:OMF2} still involves solving a least squares problem with $p$ dimensional data matrix $X_{n}$.
 In order to fully reduce the dependency on $p$, one may also use row subsampling to compute only $p'$ rows of $H_{n}$.
 The approach used in \cite{mensch2017stochastic} was to replace $X_{n}$ with an averaged $p'$-dimenisonal matrix $\bar{X}_{n}^{(i)}$ assuming $X_{n}=X^{(i)}$, where a finite pool of data matrices $\mathfrak{X}=\{X^{(1)},\dots,X^{(l)}\}$ was assumed and $\bar{X}^{(i)}_{n}$ is a recursively defined matrix of size $p'\times d$ based on previous occurances of the matrix $X^{(i)}$.
 See \cite[Alg.
 3]{mensch2017stochastic} for more details.

 An almost sure convergence to stationary points of subsampled OMF algorithm under i.i.d. data samples was shown in \cite{mensch2017stochastic}.
-The analysis there is based on a general convergence result on stochastic approxiamate majorization-minimization algorithm \eqref{eq:def_SMM} using strongly convex $\eps$-approximate surrogate functions (see \cite[Prop.
+The analysis there is based on a general convergence result on stochastic approximate majorization-minimization algorithm \eqref{eq:def_SMM} using strongly convex $\eps$-approximate surrogate functions (see \cite[Prop.
 3]{mensch2017stochastic}).
-A similar convergence result is retained by Theorem \ref{thm:global_convergence}, although the assumptions slightly different.
-In addition, Theorems \ref{thm:rate_surrogate_gaps}-\ref{thm:rate_stationarity} also provide rate of convergence. $\blacktriangle$ \end{application}
+A similar convergence result is retained by Theorem \ref{thm:global_convergence}, although the assumptions are slightly different.
+In addition, Theorems \ref{thm:rate_surrogate_gaps}-\ref{thm:rate_stationarity} also provide a rate of convergence, as stated in the following corollary.